aslamabbas/aslamabbas.github.io/_posts/2017-05-10-tawang-tales.markdown

 ---
 layout: post
-title: A 7 day trip to the Ever-Serene Tawang by 7 people
+title: A 7 day trip to the Serenely Tawang by 7 people
 published: false
 description: A real story of our 7-day trip to Tawang
 keywords: Tawang, Dirang, Bomdilla, Bhalukpong, Bum La Pass, China, Tourist, travel, zoomcar, north-east, India, 7 day trip to Tawang, Tawang Travelogue